 Seller account creation

 Every seller on your platform needs a Custom Stripe account.
 These are created through a seller onboarding form that you provide.
 Filling out this form also starts the identity verification process.
 Countries have their own laws when it comes to paying out funds to individuals and companies.
 These are typically known as “Know Your Customer” (KYC) regulations.
 To adhere to these regulations, you need to gather identity verification information on your customers and pass it to Stripe for verification.
 Some information you gather might be personally identifiable information (PII), such as social security numbers.
-Make sure to tokenize this information.
+Make sure to use account tokens to securely collect this information.

 Collecting identity verification information